 Pursuant to subparagraph (1) of the first paragraph of article 11 entitled "Operating Principles of the System Operator" as specified in the Regulation on Operations of Payment and Securities Settlement Systems, Takasbank Recovery Plan is prepared and approved by the Board of Directors.
 In addition, Takasbank Orderly Wind-Down Plan has been prepared in relation to the orderly wind-down of activities and approved by the Board of Directors.
-The said plan contains the actions designated in the statutory regulations published by the CMB, which should be taken in the wind-down of CCSI operations carried out by Takasbank and the actions to be taken pursuant to the Payment Systems Law in the event that the licenses/permits given by the CBRT for the payment and securities settlement systems-related activities conducted by Takasbank are cancelled/transferred to other institutions.
+The said plan includes the actions designated in the CMB regulations, to be taken in termination of CCP operations, conducted by Takasbank, by CMB; actions to be taken in termination of the payment to the Payment Systems Law in the event that the licenses given by the CBRT for the payment and securities settlement systems-related activities conducted by Takasbank are cancelled/transferred to other institutions